jadecobra/python_tdd_exercises/source/how_to/make_person.rst

         ):
         ...

-  and the terminal shows NameError_
+  and the terminal shows :py:exc:`NameError`

   .. code-block:: python